Royal Regiment of Canada: Raid on Dieppe - Blue Beach

 The naval engagement between the small German convoy and the craft carrying No. 3 Commando had alerted the German defenders at Blue Beach.
 The Royal Regiment of Canada landed near Puys along with three platoons from the Black Watch (Royal Highland Regiment) of Canada and an artillery detachment who were tasked to neutralize machine gun and artillery batteries protecting the Dieppe beach.
-They were delayed by 20 minutes and the smoke screens that should have hidden their assault had lifted, eliminating the advantage of surprise and darkness lost.
+They were delayed by 20 minutes and the smoke screens that should have hidden their assault had lifted, eliminating the advantage of surprise and darkness.
 The Germans manned their defensive positions in preparation for the landings.
-The well emplaced German forces stopped the Canadian forces that did land on the beach.
+The well-emplaced German forces stopped the Canadian forces that did land on the beach.
 As soon as they reached the shore, the Canadians found themselves pinned against the seawall, unable to advance and having murderous rifle and machine-gun fire rain down from the cliffs above.
 The Royals suffered severe casualties: of the 556 men in the regiment 200 were killed and 264 captured.

-The regiment evolved from the 10th Royal Grenadiers and thus inherited British traditions.
-The regiment was authorized to wear the distinctive scarlet uniform of the "Guards" on all ceremonial occasions by decree of Queen Victoria.
-It is also sixth in the order of precedence.